 Many small businesses pay for advertising on TV, radio, magazines or the local newspaper.
 Create unique landing pages for your offline ads with simple URLs to display with your ad copy.
 Then, create a Goal funnel to track those offline ad conversions.
 You’ll quickly learn whether your traditional advertisements are generating leads and sales on your website.

-Google Analytics is a powerful tool that can take your digital marketing to the next level.
-But you need to incorporate Goals for Analytics to be effective.
+Google Analytics is a powerful tool that can take your digital marketing to the next level, but you need to incorporate Goals to get the most out of Google Analytics.

 The seven Goals we highlighted are relevant to a wide range of small businesses.
 If you’re not currently using Goals (or not using the right types of Goals), set them up today so you start gaining more insights to improve your marketing results.